WurthElektronik/FeatherWings/README.md

 ![Opening Workspace](assets/OpeningWorkspace.png)

-After selecting the workspace, the workspace will appear in your visual studio code and PlatformIO will recognize it as the PlatformIO project.
+After selecting the workspace, the workspace will appear in your Visual Studio Code and PlatformIO will recognize it as its project.
 In this quick start guide we will use the simple SensorFeatherWing workspace.

 ![Opened Workspace](assets/OpenedWorkspace.png)

 1. After loading the workspace, connect the set of boards you want to test to the USB port for programming.
-For that you will need a combination of at least one WE FeatherWing and one Microcontroller Feather board (for more details see table below)
+For that you will need a combination of at least one WE FeatherWing and one microcontroller Feather board (for more details see table below).

 ![FeatherWingMinSet](assets/FeatherWing_min.jpg)
 ![FeatherWingMinSet](assets/FeatherWing_connect.jpg)

 5. Go into the PlatformIO extension and select the **PROJECT TASKS** dropdown list.

-6. **Build** the code using the PlatformIO extension and then **Upload** it to the micro controller.
-The Upload command will also execute Build before it uploads, but doing it in two steps, first Build then Upload, you will be able to check if the code is correctly built and it prevents uploading erroneous code to the micro controller.
+6. **Build** the code using the PlatformIO extension and then **Upload** it to the microcontroller.
+The Upload command will also execute Build before it uploads, but doing it in two steps, first Build then Upload, you will be able to check if the code is correctly built and it prevents uploading erroneous code to the microcontroller.

 ![UploadCode](assets/VSCode.png)

 > **Note**: Wait until PlatformIO rebuilds its indices.
-> Index rebuild process can be slow, depending on speed and network connection of you computer.
+> Index rebuild processes can be slow, depending on speed and network connection of you computer.

 ![PlatformIO_index_rebuild](assets/PlatformIO_index_rebuild.png)